banner

 Do It Right

-All of these illustrations are useful for today’s lesson.
+These illustrations are useful for today’s lesson.

 In the latter days of the prophet Samuel, the Philistines captured the Ark of the Covenant.
 God was angry and plagued them so much that they returned it.
 For a long time, it moved from town to town in Israel with no permanent home.

-Not Being Careful has Disasterous Results
+Not Being Careful has Catastrophic Results

 What happened?
 Uzzah had offended the holiness of God.
 The LORD said if anyone touches the ark or looks in it, he will die.
 The ark represents the holiness and presence of God.
 Earlier, seventy men of Beth Shemesh looked inside the ark.
 God killed them for profaning his holiness.
 Their families were afraid of it and sent it to the household of Obed-Edom in Israel.

-David, however, still wants the ark of God with him in Jerusalem, especially after he hears that God is abundantly blessing the household of Obed-Edom.
+David, however, still wants the Ark of God with him in Jerusalem, especially after he hears God is abundantly blessing the household of Obed-Edom.
 In one of his hymns, David asks God, “when will you come to me?”
 (Psalm 101:2).
 This verse is a possible reference to the ark of God and expresses how much David desires God’s presence.

 The king missed something significant in transporting the ark—God is holy, and David must honor him before all his people.
 Do we revere God before others, or do we disrespect him by our words, actions, or worship?
 David writes in one of his songs,